 But ironically, writing a memoir scared me more than pointing my single-seat experimental plane at the ground and opening the throttle until I was roaring earthward at 250 mph.
 Opening up my inmost secrets?
 Baring my life to anybody who might want to peer in?

 How I Overcame Fear

 Growing up in a small town in Indiana, the daughter of immigrants, I often felt like an outsider.
 It seemed that letting anyone know who I really was inside could be dangerous.

 But in the end, the urge to communicate won out.
 After I learned to fly and eventually represented the United States at the World Championships, I was invited to give talks about my journey from fearful child to champion pilot.

 Although I was terrified of public speaking, I found I wanted to tell my story.
-It was the kindness of strangers, and these audiences’ enthusiastic feedback about my story, that finally gave me the courage to set out upon a journey of another kind.
+It was these audiences’ enthusiastic feedback about my story that finally gave me the courage to set out upon a journey of another kind.